angular/angular/aio/content/guide/testing.md

 Calling [tick()](api/core/testing/tick) simulates the passage of time until all pending asynchronous activities finish.
 In this case, it waits for the error handler's `setTimeout()`.

-The [tick()](api/core/testing/tick) function accepts milliseconds as a parameter (defaults to 0 if not provided).
-The parameter represents how much the virtual clock advances.
+The [tick()](api/core/testing/tick) function accepts milliseconds and tickOptions as parameters, the millisecond (defaults to 0 if not provided) parameter represents how much the virtual clock advances.
 For example, if you have a `setTimeout(fn, 100)` in a `fakeAsync()` test, you need to use tick(100) to trigger the fn callback.
+The tickOptions is an optional parameter with a property called processNewMacroTasksSynchronously (defaults is true) represents whether to invoke new generated macro tasks when ticking.

 <code-example
   path="testing/src/app/demo/async-helper.spec.ts"